 As a manufacturer, you understand perfectly why your products need to be cutting edge.
 That’s how you stay in business.

 Well, how you conduct the rest of your business practices will also affect that.
 If you don’t use phones, if you don’t use email, imagine how poorly you’d be able to get work done.
+If you’re not adapting according to your knowledge of how millennials buy, you’re also likely not adapting to other trends outside of marketing or sales as well.

 The internet isn’t a menace; it’s just an asset you haven’t learned to take advantage of yet…and millennials – your next prospects – have.